The importance of marginal gains

 It is this generosity of tax incentives that has led successive Chancellors to limit benefits for higher earners, which in turn results in layered and complex pension rules.

-When the UK goes to the polls on 4 July 2024, it looks likely that we will have a Labour government for the first time since 2010.
-At present, their view on the tax advantages of pensions is unclear.
-Moving forward, we suspect that a comprehensive review will be announced.
-Whatever the outcome, we still expect pensions to remain the most attractive and tax-efficient method of long-term saving.
+At present, the new Labour government's view on the tax advantages of pensions is unclear.
+Moving forward, we suspect that a comprehensive review will be announced and changes to the tax treatment of pensions could potentially be brought in.
+Whatever the outcome, we still expect pensions to remain the most attractive and tax-efficient method of long-term saving for retirement.
 With your financial planner’s help, making use of your pension allowances could help you to achieve your financial goals.
+But remember, the value of pension investments may go down as well as up.

 Carefully think about how much cash you are holding